OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

 - [ ] A real manual refresh authenticates, publishes, and matches GA4 with the same reporting periods and filters.
 Check the actual GA4 collection tag;
       the legacy UA tag alone cannot supply GA4 data.
-- [ ] A content-only deployment preserves the snapshot/timestamp; a later
+- [ ] A merged content PR triggers a push refresh; scheduled/manual refreshes
-      scheduled or manual refresh updates it.
-The retained/unavailable state and failed-run signal are checked for refresh failures.
+      also update the report on success.
+Failed refreshes preserve the previous snapshot/timestamp.
+The retained/unavailable state and failed-run signal are checked without weakening production credentials or trust conditions.

 Mocked tests and a populated workflow are **not live GA4 verification**.
 The Node DOM harness executes real explorer code against rendered fixture markup,